innocentamadi/imp-player/README.md

 4. Create your own branch.
 5. Make some improvement (any you choose)
 6. Commit your changes

 7. Push your changes to your branch in origin
-8. Raise a Pull Request
+8. Raise a Pull Request.

+Okay, that's a

+git fetch upstream
+7. Add the original repo as upstream (git remote add upstream https://github.com/andela-iamadi/react-test-app.git)